ayztuva/yamdb/README.md

 ### Installing and deployment

-In project directory you need to make dot-env file with next variables:
+In project directory you need to create dot-env file with next variables:

 ```
 DB_ENGINE=django.db.backends.postgresql